CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Methodology

-For the convenience of afterward centerline graph detection task, we convert the scene from vehicle-mounted sensors to a square BEV in advance.
-The BEV centers on the ego vehicle, and its x-axis aligns with the vehicle heading direction.
+To facilitate our centerline graph detection, we first convert the front-view scene from vehicle-mounted sensors to BEV.
+The BEV centers on the ego vehicle, and its x-axis aligns with the heading direction of the vehicle.

-HDMapNet \cite{li2021hdmapnet} applies neural view transformers to transform each perspective image feature into a local BEV feature map using fully-connected layers.
+HDMapNet \cite{li2021hdmapnet} applies neural view transformers to transform the feature map $\textbf{F}_{I_i},i\in(1,...,6)$ from each perspective image into the local BEV using fully-connected layers.
 Then it aligns the local BEV feature map with the global BEV feature map according to the extrinsic parameters of each camera.
 The mapping $\phi_i$ between the perspective view feature and the BEV feature can be denoted as:

 where $i$ is the index of the camera.
 In order to improve the generalization ability and the geometric precision of the feature transformation, we propose to enhance the neural view transformer with inverse perspective mapping (IPM).
-Based on the projective geometry of the camera, IPM computes a mapping between points in the BEV and the perspective view, and obtains a BEV feature map with solid geometric priors.
-The FusionNet we propose treats IPM as a shortcut without learnable parameters and $\phi_i$ as a learnable residual mapping function.
+Based on the projective geometry of the camera, IPM computes a mapping between points in the BEV and the perspective view, and obtains a BEV feature map with reliable geometric priors.
+The FusionNet we proposed treats IPM as a shortcut without learnable parameters and $\phi_i$ as a learnable residual mapping function.
 The fused camera BEV feature map is the summation of the two mapping results:

 The fused BEV features are fed into a sequence of CNN networks to predict a pixel-wise lane centerline segmentation in the BEV.